For full bibliographical information see Front Matter.

 The quality of a grammar is judged in part by its “power,” i. e., the effectiveness with which it can, on the one hand, account for the data and, on the other, generate an appropriate output.
 In the case of a linguistic grammar, this refers to a mutually understandable oral communication.
 In our context, this refers to how the totality of the data as found can be accounted for, in the first place, and then to how the data can be recomposed into unity.
 There are, therefore, two concomitant aspects, which correspond to the double nature of an archaeological grammar.

-The actual process whereby the output presented here is generated from the data is omitted here.
-It represents an altogether different exercise from the utilization of the record, requiring as it does the application of specific input protocols and the running of a set of programs.
-The development of these protocols and the writing of the programs has occupied much of my effort, alongside the development of the theoretical framework embodied in the Grammar and the field work embodied in the current volume with the publication of a subset of the data.
+The actual process whereby the output is generated from the data on the basis of the Grammar is omitted here.
+It represents an altogether different exercise, requiring as it does the application of specific input protocols and the running of a set of programs.
+The development of these protocols and the writing of the programs has occupied much of my effort, alongside the development of the theoretical framework embodied in the Grammar and alongside the field work which generated the data.
+These protocols are described in detail in the Digital Operations Manual.